 - Select a folder location from the left column, then click Office Document from the menu.

 - Choose a type of document to create, give the document a name, then click Create your office document.

 - Create your document's content using the Office Document editor.

-The following table outlines specific differences between the three types of Office Editor:
+The following table outlines specific differences between the two types of Office Editor: